juergenhumt/FreeCADwing/README.md

 FreeCADwing is a sequence of macros for FreeCAD that allow you to generate a tapered wing, the wing ribs and place the ribs in a drawing which you can export as an svg file to create e.g. the input for a laser cutter.
 You have to recolour the rib edges manually to red RGB = [255,0,0] for a laser cutter

-First define the defining the wing geometry in file wDat19928.lis (filename is, of course, arbitrary), it contains the data for both inner and outer wing section.
+First define the wing geometry in file wDat19928.lis (the filename is, of course, arbitrary), it contains the data for both the inner and outer wing section.
 Line 0, the first line, is no longer used.
 Outer wing data start in line 8, after the first nRig.

 First some remarks concerning different FreeCAD versions.
 Currently there seem to be two options:
 a) To create the wing you have to run the macro mkRibAutoStrt9.FCMacro in freecad 18 because in higher versions, 19 through 21, the loft for the outer wing is not created, which in #18 works like a charm.
 This is quite annoying!
 Also all FreeCAD 18.x AppImages for me did not run in Debian 12 bookworm.
 My work around was to install the Windows version of FreeCAD 18.0 under wine.
 You can not work with the program, since the graphic window is blocked but you can run the mkRibAutoStrt9.FCMacro.
 The wing is generated all right.
 You can save the file, load it in e.g. FreeCAD 21 and proceed by runnig the other macros.